 While you are asking for qualifications, as competence to do a noise assessment is a function of both qualifications and also experience, ask about their experience of doing noise assessments.
 How long have they done them, for what kind of clients, etc.?
 You could even ask for a sample report - when I get asked I'm always happy to send an anonymised report to prospective clients as an example of what they could expect from me.

-8. Ask to see their noise assessment risk assessment
+8. Ask to see their risk assessment for noise surveying

 A good consultant or company will have a detailed risk assessment for undertaking a noise assessment and this will give you a good idea of their general competency.
-The same is true for an in-house procedure for undertaking the noise assessment itself.
-Ask for either or both of these before confirming an order - many companies are understandably reticent about sending these as standard part of the tendering process as it may give away a bit too much of their in-house operating systems and will inevitably at some point land in a competitor's hands.
+Ask for this before confirming an order - many companies are understandably reticent about sending these as standard part of the tendering process as it may give away a bit too much of their in-house operating systems and will inevitably at some point land in a competitor's hands.
 But, once you've decided to choose one supplier then asking for this before confirming the order is perfectly reasonable and they should be able to send it to you.
 If they can't then it is a bit of a red flag that they aren't quite all they are pretending to be.